ldolberg/ldolberg.github.io/_posts/2019-05-07-host-probing-nodemcu.md

   - networks
   - IoT
 ---
-Not so long ago, I got an nodemcu [esp8266](https://www.nodemcu.com/index_en.html).
+Not so long ago, I got a [esp8266](https://www.nodemcu.com/index_en.html).
 This device is awesome for prototyping and developing IoT gadgets.

-Since some devices might go on and off from my network, and I wanted to start with something simple to find out who is in.
+Since some devices might go on and off from my network and I wanted to start with something simple to find what devices are connected.

 This dead simple host scanner does the job pretty well.
-The idea behing is to loop a local network address space while probing if hosts are responding for ping.
+The idea behind is to loop through a local network address space (/24) while checking what hosts are responding for ICMP ping.
+We just need the ESP8266WiFi and ESP8266Ping libraries for that.

-The nodemcu can be programmed in either LUA or C++, I chose the latter because I wanted to get used to Arduino IDE.

-In this case we are just going to need the ESP8266WiFi and ESP8266Ping libraries.

 ```cpp